 - Preheat oven to 375°F.

-- Place filling in the bottom of your baking dish and top with layer of mashed potatoes.
+- Top filling with an even layer of mashed potatoes.

 - Bake 20-30 minutes, and then broil for 2-3.